bmralph87/Employee-Tracker/README.md

 [MySQL Workbench Installation](https://dev.mysql.com/downloads/workbench/)

 ## Honorable Mention:

-Shout out to George Yoo for all of his help!! 😁
+Shout out to Debra Sparr, Felicia Rosemand and George Yoo for all of their help!! 😁